 - Don’t overfill a masonry fireplace and create a blaze too large to control.
 The extreme temperatures may cause a chimney fire or damage the flue.

 - Close the spark screen or glass doors in the front of your fireplace to prevent embers from popping into the room and causing damage to the carpeting or igniting something on fire.

 - If you have a gas log set installed in a wood-burning fireplace, have it inspected by a qualified gas technician before use.
 They will check for gas leaks, flame impingement, the correct gas pressure, and other items.
 They will also have materials to enhance the appearance of the glowing embers.

-- If you have a gas-fueled fireplace, have it inspected by a qualified technician prior to use.
-If there is a blower on the appliance, it should be cleaned because there is no filtering system to prevent dust from clogging it.
+- A blower on the appliance should be cleaned regularly as there is no filtering system to prevent dust from hindering its operation.

 Once your checklist is done, you’re all set to safely enjoy your fireplace on a cold, wintry day.